-There are two types of sunscreen to choose from – mineral sunscreen, also known as physical sunscreen, and checmical sunscreen.
+There are two types of sunscreen to choose from – mineral sunscreen, also known as a physical sunscreen, and chemical sunscreen.
 Mineral sunscreen helps protect your skin from the sun in different ways, but both are effective for protecting against UVA and UVB rays.

-Mineral sunscreen reflecting UV rays when applied as directed.
-Chemical sunscreens on the other hand obsorb the UV rays.
-These filters absorb the rays before it can damage the skin.
+Mineral sunscreen reflects UV rays when applied as directed.
+Chemical sunscreens on the other hand absorb the UV rays.
+These filters absorb the rays before they can damage the skin.